How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Start the vacuum, and let it run for about three minutes.
-This will help clear any blockages in the drain of your shower.
+Switch on the vacuum and allow it to run for around three minutes.
+This will help clear any blockages from your shower drain.

 Method | Supplies Needed | Steps |